 World War II Tunnels, Gibraltar

 During World War II, Gibraltar became increasingly significant militarily as Italy joined Germany in European and Northern African aggression.
-But Gibraltar had a shortcoming: it lacked space for storing equipment and food and for housing personnel.
+However, Gibraltar had a shortcoming—it lacked space for storing equipment and food and for housing personnel.
 The solution was tunneling.
 Those tunnels remain intact today and are available to visitors (advance tour reservations are required).

 With tunnels providing underground space as well as a safe link to different parts of the base, the resulting underground city supported 16,000 troops and civilians, and food to last sixteen months.
 The tour can’t possibly cover all 34 miles of tunnels, but visitors will see the underground hospital, communications center, and munitions storage center.